Nishu0110/LibraryManagementSystem/README.md

 -----Java Library Management System-------

-A standalone java Swing-based application to manage books in a library.
+A standalone Java Swing-based Simple application to manage books in a library.

 1) Features